Snow and Ice Removal

-There are 54 miles of City-owned roads and alleyways in the City of Sequim, in addition to parking lots and sidewalks.
+There are 54 miles of City-owned roads and alleyways in the City, in addition to parking lots and sidewalks.
 There are also 19 miles of private streets and roadways within the city limits that the city does not clear.
 The City asks the community to help by clearing snow from the sidewalks that adjoin their homes and businesses.

 See the City's snow clearance (PDF) route.